What Are Immune Checkpoint Proteins?

 As an alternative to immune checkpoint blockade to restore anti-tumor immune responses, agonists of co-stimulatory immune checkpoint receptors are also being explored.
 Many of these receptors belong to the TNF receptor superfamily and have been shown to be involved in enhancing the proliferation and effector functions of T cells and/or natural killer cells.

-Related Products and Resources for Immune Checkpoint Research
+Related Products for Immune Checkpoint Research

 Maurice™ CE-SDS for Evaluating Protein Purity